 Video: 1971 Cup Final, Gm7: Henri Richard lifts Habs

 1973: Bobby Orr of the Boston Bruins is named the winner of the Norris Trophy as the NHL's top defenseman for the sixth straight season.
-It's the first time in League history that a player wins an individual award six times in a row.
+It's the first time in League history that any player wins an individual award six times in a row.
 Orr ends 1972-73 with 29 goals and 101 points; Guy Lapointe of the Canadiens is second among defensemen in each category with 19 goals and 54 points.

 1978: The Canadiens' streak of 11 straight wins in the Final (Game 6 in 1973, sweeps in 1976 and 1977, and the first two games in 1978) ends when they lose 4-0 to the Bruins at Boston Garden in Game 3.
 Gerry Cheevers makes 16 saves for the eighth and final playoff shutout of his NHL career.
 Jean Ratelle sets up first-period goals by Gary Doak and Rick Middleton, and Peter McNab scores a goal and has an assist in the third.
-It's the first loss in the Final by the Canadiens since Game 5 in 1973, and comes after they sweep in 1976 and '77 and win the first two games of this series.
+It's the first loss in the Final by the Canadiens since Game 5 in 1973.

 1990: Jari Kurri of the Edmonton Oilers turns 30 and celebrates by scoring three goals and assisting on two others in a 7-2 victory against the Bruins at Boston Garden in Game 2 of the Final.
-Kurri (briefly) becomes the NHL's all-time leading playoff goal scorer, passing linemate Wayne Gretzky.
+Kurri (briefly) becomes the NHL's all-time leading playoff goal scorer, passing longtime linemate Wayne Gretzky.
 He also becomes the second player in NHL history (after Gretzky) to have 200 playoff points.

 Video: Jari Kurri Gretzky's wingman during Oilers' dynasty